awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/background.md

 ### _In the create branch key, add an optional encryption context values_

-This value SHOULD be immutable to the branch key.
+This value MUST be immutable to the branch key.
 Changing these values changes the authorization for previously encrypted messages.

 ### Also add on new version